 - The Nearest Metro Station is Rajiv Chowk Metro.

 - Timings of the Temple 5:00 am to 11:00 pm

 - If you are planning to visit the Hanuman Temple – Connaught Place then don’t forget to eat “kachoris” here.

 Birla Temple is the Famous temple in Delhi.
-This temple also known as Laxmi Narayan Mandir.
+This temple also is known as Laxmi Narayan Mandir.
 It is famous for its mightblowing architecture and its presiding deity, Lord Vishnu.
-Birla Temple was build by Raja Baldev Das in 1938.
+Birla Temple was built by Raja Baldev Das in 1938.
 This temple has quite an interesting history attached to it.
 It is Built over a period of 6 years, the inauguration of this temple is done by Mahatma Gandhi on the condition that people of all castes will be allowed to enter the temple.
-The main temple is staunch to Lord Vishnu and Goddess Lakshmi, while the smaller ones are of Lord Shiva, Lord Ganesha, Lord Hanuman and Goddess Durga.
+The main temple is staunch to Lord Vishnu and Goddess Lakshmi, while the smaller ones are of Lord Shiva, Lord Ganesha, Lord Hanuman, and Goddess Durga.
 It is the Famous Temples in Delhi.
 There is also a Buddha temple in this temple complex, decorate with wall paintings describing his life and work.
 All the statues in the temple made up of marble.

 Tips To Know